shrutikar/DisasterRecord/README.md

 All of these data are then written to indices of ElasticCluster.

+### server.py
-These data is read by flask application server.py, and provides the front-end with all the data required.
+These data are read by flask application server.py, and provides the front-end with all the data required.

-Therefore, make sure to run the file: data_prepare.py by:
+Therefore, make sure to run the file: data_prepare.py when you have the kubernetes cluster and ElasticSearch with photon dump working:
 ```
 python data_prepare.py
 ```

-This whole process can be made to run for streaming in data with small modifications like, data_prepare.py can read every new data (monitoring the timestamp) from the streaming data provided an endpoint, and keeps broadcasting to a socket.
+This application can be used for streaming-in data with small modifications like, data_prepare.py can read every new data (monitoring the timestamp) from the streaming data provided an endpoint, and keeps broadcasting to a socket.
 Where simultaneously server.py keeps listening to the socket to get all the data that is available and updates as soon as anything new is updated.

 ---